HScott Motorsports: Car No. 42 history

 Following financial issues with co-owner Steve Turner that led to the dissolution of Turner Scott Motorsports, Scott found a new partner in the team, Chip Ganassi (whose drivers Kyle Larson and Dylan Kwasniewski drove for TSM), to field a single Xfinity Series entry under the name HScott Motorsports with Chip Ganassi.
 The team (led by crew chief Mike Shiplett) ran out of the Chip Ganassi Racing shop, with Larson, Brennan Poole, and Justin Marks sharing the ride.
 Kwasniewski did not return to the team due to lack of sponsorship.
 Larson began with an eighth-place finish at the season opener at Daytona.
-Poole made his Xfinity Series debut at Las Vegas, finishing 9th.
+Poole made his Xfinity Series debut at Las Vegas, finishing ninth.
 The team had some struggles during this season, but Larson managed to win the season finale at Homestead, after leading 118 laps and passing Austin Dillon with four laps to go.
-Larson had sponsorship during the season from Eneos (8 races), ParkerStore (2 races), Crest (2 races), Accu-Doc Solutions and Dixie Chopper/Big Machine Records.
-Larson would also finish the season with four Top 5s and nine Top 10s while leading 175 laps.
-Poole would run 17 races with DC Solar sponsorship and he had Top 10s at Las Vegas (9th) and Loudon (10th).
-Marks would run the road course races at Mid-Ohio (Linksys sponsored, finished 15th) and Road America (Ganassi Sound Garage sponsored, finished 7th).
+Larson had sponsorship during the season from Eneos (eight races), ParkerStore (two races), Crest (two races), Accu-Doc Solutions and Dixie Chopper/Big Machine Records.
+Larson would also finish the season with four top-fives and nine top-tens while leading 175 laps.
+Poole would run 17 races with DC Solar sponsorship and he had top-tens at Las Vegas (9th) and Loudon (tenth).
+Marks would run the road course races at Mid-Ohio (Linksys sponsored, finished 15th) and Road America (Ganassi Sound Garage sponsored, finished seventh).
 The 42 would finish 15th in Owners points.

 The team became fully operated by Ganassi for 2016.